run Documentation

 Descriptions and args

 @desc— one-line summary shown in listings and MCP tool schemas.@arg <name> [type] <description>— add human-readable parameter docs.
 Names should match the signature.
-Optional type keyword (string,integer,float/number,boolean,object/dict) sets the JSON schema type for MCP.
+Optional type keyword (string,integer,float/number,boolean,object/dict) sets the JSON schema type for MCP.@instructions <text>— top-level MCP guidance line appended to serverinitialize.instructions.
+This is single-line and repeatable; lines are aggregated in merged/source order.

 # @desc Deploy to an environment